 Faculty & Staff - Elementary

-Mrs. Anderson is happy to be celebrating her 16th year of teaching for the Diocese of Joliet.
+Mrs. Anderson is happy to be celebrating her 17th year of teaching for the Diocese of Joliet.
 Her teaching experience includes six years at Holy Trinity School as a Kindergarten and First Grade teacher.
-At St. Isaac’s she has taught second and third grade.
+At St. Isaac’s she has taught second, third, and fourth grades.
 Her education includes a BFA degree in Art/Graphic Design from the University of George, Elementary Education Certification from North Central College and a MEd from National Lewis University.
 Prior to teaching, Mrs. Anderson enjoyed a career as a graphic designer for major Chicago firms and design studios.
 Mrs. Anderson is married and the proud mother of two sons – a professional actor and doctor.
 She loves being a part of the faith-filled community of St. Isaac Jogues School.

 Ms. Claire Benz | Kindergarten Instructional assistant